mpg-age-bioinformatics/myapp/DEPLOYING.md

-# flaskapp
+# myapp

-flaskapp is a universal backbone for flask-dash based apps with user level authentication. flaskapp can be deployed using the `docker-compose.yml` or on a [kubernetes](https://github.com/jorgeboucas/cycshare/tree/master/kubernetes#kubernetes) cluster.
+myapp is a universal backbone for flask-dash based apps with user level authentication. flaskapp can be deployed using the `docker-compose.yml` or on a [kubernetes](https://github.com/jorgeboucas/myapp/tree/master/kubernetes#kubernetes) cluster.

 ## Deploying cycshare

 Start by defining your apps folder name
 ```
-export APP_NAME="flaskapp"
+export APP_NAME="myapp"
 ```
 as seen in the base folder of this repo.